ledzeg/dscc/README.md

 <div align="center"><video src="https://github.com/ledzeg/dscc/assets/107968926/7c6d5b47-cb7b-424a-942b-abe0cdf93e18"></video></div>

 ## Slides
 **In these slides you will find an explanation on how the tool was developed, that is, the algorithms to characterize the cells and to identify the logical function of them.
-This tool was developed to be used in the main proyect of [Open-Source Standard Cell Design Methodology](https://github.com/ledzeg/stdcell-methodology)**
+This tool was developed to be used in the main project of [Open-Source Standard Cell Design Methodology](https://github.com/ledzeg/stdcell-methodology)**
 <br>
 <div align="center"><b >👇🏼 Click on the image to watch the slides</b></div>
 <br>